 My household actually bought the CD last summer.
 It is a favorite of our entire family!
 My children are currently 4, 7, and 8; but my 5th and 6th grade students beg me to play this CD during their writing time, as well.
 It’s a favorite for all ages.
 Sovereign Grace Music does such a wonderful job of putting Christian theology and Biblical truths to singable tunes.
 My students actually prefer this CD over the popular Contemporary Christian radio music on Pandora, although I find plenty of opportunities to play the CCM stuff, as well.
 If I could afford to buy this CD for every young family I know, I totally would.
 That’s not the case, so here’s the Amazon link for your own purchase.

-(Side note: I get a tiny portion of any purchase ordered through these links, but the price remains the exact same for you.
-It’s a win for both of us.)
+Side note: I get a tiny portion of any purchase ordered through these links, but the price remains the exact same for you.

 The Parable of the Lily Picture Book